 As an academic librarian you'll manage, organise, evaluate and disseminate information, providing support to members of an academic community including students, researchers and lecturing staff.

-They may be responsible for a specific academic subject, developing specialist knowledge and other functions, such as:
+You may be responsible for a specific academic subject, developing specialist knowledge and completing other functions such as:

 - library projects.

-The role involves facilitating and supporting learning by teaching information retrieval skills to students and staff within classrooms or virtual learning environments.
-Academic librarians spend considerable time working with electronic resources, involving database management and web page development.
-The role is also very customer-focused.
+You'll spend considerable time working with electronic resources, involving database management and webpage development.
+The role is very customer focused.

 Job titles vary, so it's important to look beyond the title to the actual work involved when applying for jobs.
 Related titles to look out for include: